 11. Don’t be the jack of all cards – Be the king of One!

 If you remember point #4, I promised to tell you about the things you may outsource.
 Let’s stretch it now.

 It’s a no-brainer that you can’t do everything on your own.
 Apart from being hard to manage everything, it also comes down to expertise.
 Let’s pretend you managed your time somehow, it still won’t be possible to carry out a few things in a way that professionals can.

 Let’s take Product Image Editing for example.
 It is much better to outsource product image editing to graphic design services.
 Such services have experienced experts who can edit your images professionally within a few hours.

 They know what kind of editing works for a clothing brand and what’ll work best for your website.
 Also, you must be having thousands of images, with multiple images of each product.
 You can’t edit all these images as it might even take you months.

-Your product images are the first thing that the shoppers are going to see.
+Your product images are the first thing that the shoppers are going to see when you sell clothes online.
 If your product images are unattractive, dull, and distorted, there are no chances that your shoppers would even click on them – buying is a far cry.